Epi-Nabeel/Epi-Nabeel/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Epi-Nabeel/Epi-Nabeel/blob/main/LICENSE) file for details.
+All project is licensed under the MIT License - see the [LICENSE](https://github.com/Epi-Nabeel/Epi-Nabeel/blob/main/LICENSE) file for details.